z784324922/sls/intl.en-US/User Guide/Logtail collection/Machine Group/Create a Logtail configuration.md

 ## Modify a Logtail configuration {#section_omw_pm1_ry .section}

 1. Log on to the Log Service console.
-2. On the Project List page, click the project name, or click **Manage** on the right.
+2. On the Project List page, click the project name.
 3. On the Logstore List page, click **Manage**  at the right of the Logstore.
 The Logtail Configuration List page appears.
 4. Click the name of the Logtail configuration to be modified.